 These chronic disrespects can only be lived so long.

-My life has been a long, sad story woven through with rape as a child, emotional abuse, spiritual abuse, drugs and alcohol, mental illness, starvation, death and loss, poverty, chronic debt, profound learning disabilities, debilitating autoimmune diseases, a failed marriage, repressed anger, fear and despair.
+My life has been a long, sad story woven through with rape as a child, emotional abuse, spiritual abuse, a marriage wrecked by drugs and alcohol, mental illness unnattended, starving myself so my children could eat, death and loss, poverty, chronic debt, journeying with profound learning disabilities, experiencing debilitating autoimmune diseases, a failed marriage, repressed anger, fear and despair.